sfblackwell/bellows-tester/README.md

-# bellows-tester
+# Bellows Tester

-# Simons @pimoroni Tiny2040 / BH1745 Based Vintage Camera Bellows Light Tighness Tester
+## Simons @pimoroni Tiny2040 / BH1745 Based Vintage Camera Bellows Light Tighness Tester

 This is a small device for testing the light tighness of vintage cameras.